 This year has been the year of video for me.
-From Sinternship in Vegas, freezing in Quebec, finally seeing the Terracotta Warriors in China, racing around Europe with Competitours, and finally whitewater canoeing, my YouTube channel has literally tripled in content this year.
-I couldn’t have done it without my trusty GoPro’s.
+From Sinternship in Vegas, freezing in Quebec, finally seeing the Terracotta Warriors in China, racing around Europe with Competitours, and finally whitewater canoeing, our YouTube channel has literally tripled in content this year.
+I couldn’t have done it without my trusty GoPro.

 Review of the XShot Pro Pole

 Here are my personal thoughts on the XShot Pro from use in the field and more specifically with the GoPro exclusively.

 As a GoPro pole, there are few things that it needs to be able to do.
 Here are my thoughts on how it does at each of them:

 - Ability to adjust the GoPro to all angles – With its ball head design, you can literally have you GoPro turned to any direction that you want.

 - Grippy handles – There main handle has really awesome treaded rubber that makes it easy to hold.

 - Packs small, extends long – Collapses down to 7 inches and extends up to 32 inches.
 This means that you can use it as a hand grip and also as a pole with incredible reach.

 What makes it even more versatile than other products is the fact that it can not only work with the GoPro mount but it also has a separate attachment that can work with point and shoot cameras.

 I’ve owned several of these GoPro poles over the years and I will say that the XShot Pro is the most well-built one out of all of them.